profweston/Crime_Time_Final_Project/README.md

 - Then we connected it to our ML model using a connection string

 - We used tableau to create our visualisations and presentation
+- Now I'll turn it over to Andres to talk about his work with the ML model